The Complete List: 25 Beginner Tips for Running for Weight Loss

 Ideally, it should be someone who runs slightly more than you but so long as he/she is around the same level, that is perfectly fine too.

-Running is a lot easier having someone to run with.
+Running for weight loss is a lot easier having someone to run with.

 It also builds a closer relationship with the person you’re running with as usually you have opportunity to talk and catch up on your run.